hunta2/JIRA-bot/README.md

   </a>
 </p>

-> Am automated tool for creating and moving Jira tickets.
+> Am automated tool for creating and updating Jira tickets.
 Using prefect, an AWS RDS (postgres), and connecting to the JIRA API